Klesa Karma Vipakasayairaparamrstah Purusavisesa Isvarah

 This Pure Self cannot suffer, nor can it be corrupted by desire, external objects/experiences, nor past expressions or states of being.

 Isvara cannot be improved upon, nor diminished.
-And nothing can override the existential truth of your Pure Self.
+And nothing can override the existential Truth of your Pure Self.
 Not even a million past impressions (or “lifetimes”) of false self-expressions in the form of ego-overidentification and articulation can alter the truth of this pure, untroubled presence.

 Isvara, therefore, is your truest and purest expression, and is naturally in a state of eternal peace that cannot be disturbed, wounded, scarred, or valuated by, or in, the ever-changing/fluctuating world and/or the ever-changing/fluctuating body-mind.

-To Isvara, all maladies and negative experiences are like bacteria on the human skin that, when left to multiply in “suitable” areas, can create unpleasant odors that offend the senses, and all pleasures are like external perfumes that can be temporarily sprayed onto one’s body to create a fading, but initially pleasant, scent (since perfumes tend to interact with sweat at some point and eventually turn sour).
-When these foreign substances are washed completely from the body, all that is left is the pure, clean, and fresh, presence of one’s full physical expression, which has no innate “smell” in and of itself and remains unaltered.
+To Isvara, all maladies and negative experiences are like bacteria on the human skin that, when left to multiply in “suitable” areas, can create unpleasant odors that offend the senses, and all pleasures are like external perfumes that can be temporarily sprayed onto one’s body to create a fading, but initially pleasant, scent (since even the sweetest perfumes tend to interact with sweat at some point and eventually turn sour).
+When these foreign substances are washed completely from the body, all that is left is the pure, clean, and fresh, presence of one’s full expression, which has no innate “smell” in and of itself and remains unaltered.

 FUN FACT!
 Did you know that, according to some findings, the human body has no natural smell?
 All smells that emanate from a human body are the result of the growth, digestion, and excretion process of bacterial and other organisms living on the skin and in different parts of the body.
 While humans do give off pheromones and other internally generated chemicals and substances that can be picked up by the brain, there is no “smell,” per say, without the help of our companion microbes…To learn more, check out Ed Yong’s I Contain Multitudes: The Microbes Within Us And A Grander View Of Life.
 And the next time that you are tempted to state that you or anyone else “stinks,” remember that it is more accurate to say that your, or their, microbes stink instead!